2021 Indiana Economics Challenge2

 National Semi-Final (Online)

-National Final (Online)
+National Final (In-person)

 The David Ricardo Division is for students enrolled in one-semester (or less) general economics courses or courses which include introductory economic concepts (social studies, business, personal finance, etc.) Courses must be taught be a secondary teacher.
 Students are tested in the same areas as the Adam Smith Division; however, the questions for the David Ricardo Division may have a greater emphasis on economic application and less emphasis on economic theory.